pawel975/pawel975/README.md

 - 👋 Hi, I’m @pawel975
-- 👀 I’m interested in Frontend programming and seeking for programming job
+- 👀 I’m interested in both Frontend and Backend programming
 - 🌱 I’m currently contribute to open source projects and learning C#

 You can check my portfolio at https://www.pawelkurek-portfolio.pl/